grahamking/hatcog/README.md

 ## Supported commands

-PRIVMSG, ACTION (/me), QUIT, PART, JOIN, NAMES, NICK

-Anything you prefix with / is send direct to the server, so probably many more commands are supported, which don't require special handling.
+See hjoin/hfilter.py for a list.
+Anything you prefix with / is send direct to the server.
+DCC is not supported.

 ## Development